 A tumor arising from the glial cells and located in the brainstem, the deepest portion of the brain.
 Children are often affected by this tumor.
 Several different pathologic types are possible; the type determines how fast the tumor will grow.
 Surgery, stereotactic surgery, radiation and/or chemotherapy may be used depending on the particular patient.

 Sometimes a cancer may spread to the space around the brain or spinal cord, which contains the meninges.
-Here, there are no barriers to further spread throughout this space.
+Here, there are no barriers to limit the cancer's spread throughout this space.
 The function of individual nerves and/or nerve roots (serving the head and body) becomes impaired.
 Progression is usually relentless despite radiation and chemotherapy, even when the drugs are delivered directly into the spinal fluid.
 These therapies are often used to attempt to stop the disease, however.
 This disease is also called leptomeningeal cancer.

 This is a rare, malignant tumor arising from cartilage.
-It may occur in the skull at the joints between bones, or elsewhere in the skeleton.
+It may occur in the skull at the joints between bones or elsewhere in the skeleton.
 It is locally invasive, but rarely spreads to other parts of the body.
 Treatment consists of surgical removal, which may be followed by radiation therapy.

 This is a benign tumor that arises within the brain's ventricles from the cells (in the "choroid plexus") that make spinal fluid.
 A choroid plexus papilloma generally becomes apparent during infancy or early childhood.
-It may cause over-production (or blockage) of spinal fluid, resulting in an accumulation of this fluid within the ventricular cavities of the brain -- this is called "hydrocephalus".
+It may cause over-production (or blockage) of spinal fluid, resulting in an accumulation of this fluid within the ventricular cavities of the brain -- this is called "hydrocephalus."
 The tumor is treated with surgical removal.
 In rare instances, the tumor may re-grow or spread throughout the nervous system.

 This benign cyst arises in the third ventricle and is usually filled with thick, mucous-like, fluid.
 Thought to be present since birth, the cyst gradually grows and eventually blocks the normal flow the cerebral spinal fluid (CSF) from the lateral ventricles into the third ventricle.
 This is one type of hydrocephalus.
 If it occurs gradually, the patient may develop headache, double vision, difficult walking, memory problems or other difficulties.
 Sometimes a colloid cyst may produce an abrupt fluid blockage that may cause sudden coma or even death without prior warning.
 For this reason, many surgeons consider the discovery of a colloid cyst an indication for surgery.

-Management options include stereotactic aspiration, endoscopic removal (surgery through a small tube called and "endoscope") or microsurgical removal.
+Management options include stereotactic aspiration, endoscopic removal (surgery through a small tube called an "endoscope") or microsurgical removal.
 Removing the cyst without causing brain damage can be difficult.
 Treatment should be individualized and take into account the experience of the surgeon.

 This is a cystic tumor that arises just above the pituitary gland.
-It is usually first diagnosed at one of two ages -- childhood or the elderly.
+It is usually first diagnosed at one of two age groups -- childhood or the elderly.
 It grows relatively slowly.
 The principle threat is to vision (as the tumor may compress the optic nerves) and to the function of the pituitary gland.
 When very large, this tumor may threaten neurologic function or life itself due to pressure on the brain.
 It may also block the drainage of spinal fluid, causing hydrocephalus.
 Surgery is usually considered the first line treatment because a craniopharyngioma can sometimes be cured at the first operation if it is completely removed.
-Complete removal may not be possible however, because of "fingers" of the tumor that invades into adjacent brain structures.
+Complete removal may not be possible; however, because of "fingers" of the tumor that invades into adjacent brain structures.
 In some cases, simple drainage of the cyst fluid and/or injection of radioactive fluid can control the symptoms and growth.
 Radiosurgery or radiation therapy may be used in some cases.
 Although this is a relatively benign tumor, the progressive growth may be difficult to control and some patients die of this disease.

-These are not true tumors in the sense of being neoplasms (i.e. "new growths") or cancers; nonetheless they may expand over time putting pressure on vital brain or spinal structures.
+These are not true tumors in the sense of being neoplasms (i.e. "new growths") or cancers; nonetheless, they may expand over time putting pressure on vital brain or spinal structures.
 They are characterized by the accumulation of fluid or some other substance within a confining layer.
-Cysts may occur in isolation, or as part of a true tumor (such as a glioma, metastasis, or hemangioblastoma).
+Cysts may occur in isolation or as part of a true tumor (such as a glioma, metastasis or hemangioblastoma).
 Please see the specific type of brain cyst (or tumor) for further information.

-These benign growths are due to left over (or implanted) skin tissue (dermis) within the head or spinal canal.
+These benign growths are due to leftover (or implanted) skin tissue (dermis) within the head or spinal canal.
 The skin tissue grows, producing pearly scales that would be analogous to the shedding of dead skin.
 As this material has nowhere to go (unlike on the surface of the skin where it would be shed), it accumulates and eventually forms a mass.
-Treatment is surgical, although it may not be possible to cure the cyst, as often the skin cells are firmly adherent to small nerves and blood vessels.
-Epidermoid cysts contain just the outer layer of skin and its waste, while dermoids also include deeper layers of skin tissue that produce hair.
+Treatment is surgical, although it may not be possible to cure the cyst, as often the skin cells are firmly adhered to small nerves and blood vessels.
+Epidermoid cysts contain just the outer layer of skin and its waste, while dermoids also include the deeper layers of skin tissue that produce hair.